-Web-users’ tastes change with time, and your website appearance needs to follow suit.
+Web users’ tastes change with time, and your existing website appearance needs to follow suit.
 Revamping your old website can have multiple benefits.

-For starters, a website redesign can help improve your conversion rates, enhance the visitor experience, and much more.
-However, it can also have a negative effect: a significant drop in SERP rankings.
+For starters, a redesigned website can help improve your conversion rates, enhance the visitor experience, image optimisation by adding alt text, and much more.
+However, it can also negatively affect a significant drop in SERP rankings.

 This can be due to multiple reasons, such as URL restructuring, content optimisation, and domain name changes.
-Whatever the case, there’s a significant chance of your website SEO being affected negatively due to a redesign.
+Whatever the case, there is a significant chance of your website SEO being negatively affected due to a redesign.

-To help you do just that, today we’re going to take an in-depth look at the multiple aspects of website redesign SEO.
-And along the way, we’re also going to answer some of the important questions you might have regarding website redesign SEO.
+To help you do that, today, we will take an in-depth look at the multiple aspects of a redesigned website without losing SEO.
+Along the way, we will answer some critical questions regarding website redesign SEO.
 So, make sure you stick around till the end.

 Can a Website Redesign Negatively Affect SEO?

-Yes and No. If you’re lucky, the changes that you implement on your website during a redesign can very well boost your rankings.
-But when it comes to website SEO you don’t really want to depend on luck, do you?
+Yes and No. If you’re lucky, the changes you implement on your website during a redesign can boost your rankings.
+But you don’t want to depend on luck regarding website SEO, do you?

-In most cases, changing a website’s structure will result in a significant drop in its search engine ranking.
-This means even if you have the best-looking website in the world, searchers will not be able to find it.
+In most cases, changing a website’s structure will significantly drop its search engine ranking.
+This means that even if you have the best-looking website globally, searchers will not be able to find it.

 As a result, you’ll lose valuable traffic and the opportunity to convert visitors.

-Search rankings and traffic are directly correlated; the latest estimates suggest that almost 75% of all users don’t go past the first page of search results.
+Search rankings and traffic are directly correlated; the latest estimates suggest that almost 75% of all users don’t go past the first search results page.
 And from among this number, the top three results attract the most clicks.

-From the above figures, you can understand how search engine rankings and traffic are closely related.
-True, you can attract traffic to your website using paid search engine marketing.
-But this involves a significant investment in terms of time as well as money.
+The above figures show how closely related search engine rankings and traffic are.
+You can attract traffic to your website using paid search engine marketing.
+But this involves a significant investment in terms of time and money.
 Also, the results stop precisely when your campaign does.

-On the other hand, website redesign SEO seeks to incorporate SEO features during the website SEO redesign itself.
-From crafting a suitable link structure to on-page content optimisation, website redesign SEO helps to make sure your website redesign is accepted positively by the search engines.
+On the other hand, a redesigned site without losing SEO seeks to incorporate SEO features during the website SEO redesign itself.
+From crafting a suitable link structure to optimising and updating your performing content during on-page content optimisation, website redesign SEO helps ensure your website redesign is accepted positively by search crawlers.

-And the best part is since such SEO is integrated within your website architecture, the results persist over the long term.
-This way, search engines, as well as visitors, can quickly find your website.
+And the best part is that since such SEO is integrated into your website architecture, the results persist over the long term.
+This way, users and search engines can quickly find your website without losing SEO.

-Needless to say, the enhanced visibility works in your favour, and also improves user experience.
+The enhanced visibility works in your favour and also improves the user experience.

-Now you know that website redesign SEO can help your business get more visitors and increase leads and sales.
-However, that’s not the only reason why you should incorporate SEO within your website redesign.
+You know that website redesigns SEO can help your business get more visitors and increase leads and sales.
+However, that’s not the only reason you should incorporate SEO within your website redesigns.

-In this section, we will discuss some more advantages of why website redesign SEO is a must for any business.
+This section will discuss some more advantages of website redesigns.
+SEO is a must for any business.

 1. Your SEO is Built Into Your Website Architecture

 We’ve already mentioned this in passing before, but now it’s time to take a closer look.
-Often, performing SEO on an existing site becomes challenging as its architecture doesn’t lend itself to proper indexing by search engines.
-Granted, there are on-page optimisations that can help, but these can only take you so far.
+Performing SEO on an existing site often becomes challenging as its architecture doesn’t lend itself to proper indexing by the engines; hence, adding new content optimised for search engines may contribute to better results.
+On-page optimisations can help, but these can only take you so far.

-A new site, or a website redesign, is one of the best opportunities to make sure that on-page SEO is integrated into your site.
+A new site, or a website redesign, is one of the best opportunities to ensure that on-page SEO is integrated into your site.

-The frontend, as well as the backend of your website, can be optimised for visitors and search engines alike.
+Your website’s front and back ends can be optimised for visitors and search engines by strategically using meta description, title tags and alt text.
 Such optimisations include page speed improvements, better navigation, and structured internal links, to name a few.

-A big one to note is your user-experience, to maintain ranking positions your UX and UI should be strongly considered upon the design.
-Following the design is perfected, strong backend architecture should be implemented for performance, specifically “Cumulative Layout Shift” which will negatively affect your rankings.
+A big one to note is your user experience.
+Your UX and UI should be strongly mobile friendly and considered in the design to maintain ranking positions.
+Following the design is perfected, robust backend architecture should be implemented for performance, specifically “Cumulative Layout Shift”, which will negatively affect your rankings.

-When your entire new site architecture is crafted with SEO in mind, you make sure that your search engine rankings are higher.
-However, SEO doesn’t target only search engines.
+When your entire new site architecture is crafted with SEO, you ensure that your search engine rankings are higher.
+However, SEO doesn’t target only the search engine.
 At the same time, you’re also working to ensure that the website is better navigable by humans.

 2. You Can Take Advantage Of Existing Optimisations

-It’s no secret that effective SEO can go a long way towards improving your website’s search engine rankings.
-However, even after spending huge sums on SEO, a single thoughtless redesign can dash it all to the ground.
+It’s no secret that effective SEO with an effective SEO strategy can improve your website’s search engine rankings.
+However, a single thoughtless redesign can dash it all to the ground even after spending huge sums on SEO and content marketing.

-This can be avoided when you include SEO efforts in your redesign process.
-Carrying out website redesigns with SEO in mind ensures that whatever you’ve spent towards SEO to date is not flushed down the drain.
-And you can also make sure that your new site doesn’t have to start from the bottom of the search engines’ ranking ladder.
+This can be avoided when you include SEO efforts in your redesigning process.
+Carrying out website redesigns with SEO ensures that whatever you’ve spent on SEO to date is not flushed down the drain.
+And you can also make sure that your new website doesn’t have to start from the bottom of the search engine’s ranking ladder.

 3. Improve Your ROI

 Carrying out website redesigns can be a costly task.
-So, you naturally want to make sure that you get the desired returns on your investment.
+So, you naturally want to ensure you get the desired returns on your investment.
 Incorporating SEO into the process is one of the ways you can achieve this.

-When you carry out redesigns on your old site and apply optimisations such as improving page speeds, your website becomes more acceptable to search engines.
-This way, your new site can attract more visitors, enhance sales, and provide greater returns on your investment.
+Search engines become more acceptable when you redesign your old website and apply optimisations such as improving page speeds.
+This way, your new website can attract more visitors, enhance sales, and provide greater returns on your investment.

-All these advantages add up to one thing: better exposure for your business.
+All these advantages add one thing: better exposure for your business.
 And in case you’re like most businesses, the primary purpose of your website redesign is to grow your bottom line.
-The trouble is, the exact opposite can happen when you ignore SEO during the redesign process.
+The trouble is that the exact opposite can happen when you ignore SEO during the redesign process.

-So, whether you’re creating a new site or revamping your old site, you want to make sure that your website redesign agency keeps SEO in mind at every step of the way.
+So, whether you’re creating a new website or revamping your old one, you want to ensure that your website redesign agency keeps SEO in mind.

-This can often mean more time is needed for the launch of your new site.
-But believe us, the wait is certainly worth the results.
+This can often mean more time is needed to launch your new website.
+But believe us and the wait is certainly worth the results.

 Most Common SEO Mistakes to Avoid During the Website Redesign Process